prabhpreet-code/recursion-and-backtracking-problems/README.md

 #### 25. A child is running up a staircase with N steps, and can hop either 1 step, 2 steps or 3 steps at a time.
 Implement a method to count how many possible ways the child can run up to the stairs.
 You need to return number of possible ways W.
 #### 26. To find the given element in the array using recursion
 #### 27. To return the subset of an array using recursion approach
+#### 28. To print the subset of an array using recursion directly without saving it in any another array